 Fees: Schools can opt in for a monthly subscription to use GiveCampus.
 Schools can contact GiveCampus for a quote.

 Piggybackr provides a school fundraising platform where parents and students can raise money (as a team or individually) for school projects.
 Piggybackr gives students points and badges for their fundraising efforts.

 Fees: Platform fee of 4%, along with 2.9% + $0.30 per transaction for payment processing.

 GoFundMe is the world’s largest social fundraising platform for individuals, teams, and nonprofits with a giving community of more than 50 million worldwide.
 More than $5 billion has been raised, and it’s the first and only platform with a donor protection guarantee.
 GoFundMe has Customer Happiness agents available 24/7.
 Check out honest GoFundMe reviews.

-Fees: Powered by donors™, GoFundMe offers free fundraising.
-There is a 0% platform fee plus standard payment processing fees of 2.9% plus $0.30 per donation.
+Fees: Powered by donors™, GoFundMe offers fundraising.
+There is a 0% platform fee for organizers plus standard payment processing fees of 2.9% plus $0.30 per donation.

 This platform helps individuals, nonprofits, and companies to raise money for causes they care about.
 They offer both keep-it-all fundraisers or as all-or-nothing fundraisers, meaning you don’t get access to your funds until you’ve reached your goal.

 Fees: Individuals can choose a fundraising model with no platform fee for organizers(supporters are asked for optional tips) and organizations can choose a “professional” model with a 5% platform fee.